How to Use the STAR Method for Interview Questions

 Pro Tip: Some interview questions may not literally be questions at all, such as “Describe a time when…” They could still require a STAR response, though!

-How to Prepare for the STAR Method of Interviewing
+How to Prepare for the STAR Method Interview Questions

-Congratulations, you got invited to a job interview.
-So, how do you prepare for it?
+Congratulations, you are invited to meet a potential employer.
+So, how do you prepare for the job interview?
 Of course, you need to know what you’ll wear to the interview, but even the best looks won’t grant you a job if you can’t answer the questions.
 So what else is left to do?

-- Read the job description closely: Underline the required skills and think about situations in the past when you had to use these abilities.
-Try to come up with one or two examples for all the required skills.
+Underline the required skills and think about situations in the past when you had to use these abilities.
+Try to come up with one or two examples of professional achievements that prove you’ve got all the hard and soft skills mentioned in the job posting.

-- Review sample behavioral interview questions: Just like the ones mentioned above.
-Think how these questions can be paraphrased, and try to come up with your own answers for each one.
+Just like the ones mentioned above.
+Think how these questions can be paraphrased, and try to come up with your own answers.
 You can even write your answers down so you can read them later.

-- Practice your answers: Try talking out loud, even when looking in the mirror.
-You may also record your answers and listen to them after.
+Try talking out loud, even when looking in the mirror.
+You may also record your answers and listen to them afterward.
 You should sound confident but natural, don’t recite everything like a robot.
+Practicing can help you manage the stress associated with job interviews.

 Plus, a great cover letter that matches your resume will give you an advantage over other candidates.
 You can write it in our cover letter builder here.
 Here's what it may look like: